 The quality of the water in your home is important.
 I use a local lab that is certified by the state of North Carolina to test the water.
-I offer two different tests.
-The first tests only for Total Coliform and E-coli.
-The second tests for Total Coliform, E.coli, Nitrite, Nitrate, Lead, pH, Total Dissolved Solids, Iron, Total Alkalinity, Copper, Phosphorus, Total Chlorine, Free Chlorine, and Turbidity
+I offer three different tests.
+The first tests for Total Coliform and E-coli.
+The second tests for Total Coliform, E-coli, Nitrites, Nitrates, and Lead.
+The third tests for Total Coliform, E.coli, Nitrites, Nitrates, Lead, pH, Total Dissolved Solids, Iron, Total Alkalinity, Copper, Phosphorus, Total Chlorine, Free Chlorine, and Turbidity

 Total coliform is most commonly used to indicate the presence of coliform bacteria which is an indicator of contamination for human or animal waste.
 Total coliform is abroad category of bacteria and most do not pose a threat to humans.
 Some are from fecal matter, some of the bacteria naturally occur in soil, vegetation and from insects.

 Escherichia coli (E. coli) is a rod-shaped bacteria commonly found in the gastrointestinal tract and feces of warm-blooded animals.
 If it is present in the water it provides direct evidence of fecal contamination from a warm blooded animal.
 Usually it is harmless but it can cause meningitis, septicemia, intestinal and urinary tract infections.
 Elderly and small children are more at risk from becoming sick.

 Bacterial contamination can not be seen, smelled or tasted.
 The only way to know if your system is contaminated is by testing.

 The pH scale ranges from 0 to 14.
 In general, a water with a pH < 7 is considered acidic and with a pH > 7 is considered basic.
 The normal range for pH in surface water systems is 6.5 to 8.5 and for groundwater systems 6 to 8.5.